ucdavisdatalab/workshop_intro_to_remote_computing/chapters/02_connecting-to-a-server.md

 ### `wget`

-`wget` (as in "web get") is the simpler of the two.
-It can be used to copy one or more files, entire directories, or even entire directory hierarchies, from the Internet via a multiple protocols including HTTP and HTTPS.
+`wget` (as in "web get") is the simpler of the two commands.
+It can be used to download one or more files, entire directories, or even entire directory hierarchies, from the Internet, via multiple protocols including HTTP and HTTPS.
 Its most common use is to download files from web servers.
 Usually, one downloads a file from a web server via a web browser, by right-clicking on a hyperlink in a web page and selecting "Save Link As..." from the menu that pops up in response.
 In its simplest form, `wget` does the same, but from the command line and without requiring further user input.
 To download the file referenced by a given URL, one simply passes that URL on `wget`'s command line:

 ````
 me@mypc$ wget https://www.google.com